AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ```

-The `check` function is called whenever the _policy_ is satisfied.
+The `check()` function is called whenever the _policy_ is satisfied.
 It gets a map with all declared MonitorObjects.
 It is expected to return Quality of the given MonitorObjects.

+For each MO or group of MOs, `beautify()` is invoked after `check()` if
+1. the check() did not raise an exception
-The `beautify` function is called after the `check` function if there is a single `dataSource` in the configuration of the check.
-If there is more than one, the `beautify()` is not called in this check.
+2. there is a single `dataSource` in the configuration of the check

 ## Quality Aggregation